-The Windows 10 client boasts an excellent UI packed with a bunch of features including server recommendations, multiple VPN protocols, and kill switch technology.
+But it doesn't end there.
+The Windows 10 client boasts an excellent UI packed with a bunch of features including smart server recommendations, multiple VPN protocols, and kill switch technology.
 A convenient bonus is the ability to control the VPN from browser extensions, and a special mention goes to the split tunneling feature, which is great for torrenting or restricting the VPN connection to a single browser.

 Simply put, ExpressVPN has the lot and is an easy choice as our number one pick VPN for PCs.

-You can tell that we really rate Express - it's the VPN we'd choose if we were getting one and it's hard to argue with the provider's 30-day money-back guarantee.
-And the good news is that TechRadar readers can get a little perk when they sign up, too.
-ExpressVPN has agreed to give readers three months extra FREE when they sign up for a year.
+You can tell that we really rate Express - it's the VPN we use in the TechRadar office!
+And it's hard to argue with the provider's 30-day money-back guarantee.
+Plus, our readers can get a little perk when you sign up, too, as ExpressVPN has agreed to give you three months extra FREE when you sign up for a year.